aettic/slither/DEV-NOTES.md

 ---

 ## The Slither Engine so far
 This is a zork-like text-based adventure game.
 It contains a global status system to track world changes consistently.
 It uses a numbered option based system for actions.
-The story is homebrew High Fantasy, taking place in a land called Aetrynos.
+The story is home brew High Fantasy, taking place in a land called Aetrynos.
 Distinct from Javaborne, this game is designed with a single "doSomething()" function which can handle all locations and all actions.
 This, paired with the system of selection and options rooted inside the player's active zone itself allows for a smooth, single system which can handle and parse many different things.
 The engine utilizes object-oriented-programming to handle creating the necessary entities and objects which interact in the game (Player, creature, items, zones, etc.)

 ---